+#1: Weave Nostalgic References Into Your Content Through StorytellingOne of the easiest ways to incorporate the effects of nostalgia is through the art of storytelling and reference.
 Our own CoSchedule content creator, Julie Neidlinger, wrote a post a few years back bringing together the art of content marketing and the beloved mix tape of the 80s.
 In this type of post, the nostalgic reference is merely an element used to engage the reader in the work.
 It is simple and effective.

 #2: Add Nostalgic Reminders To Your Visual ElementsIn many cases, nostalgic elements can be incorporated into the design of page elements, like they were on this post about audience fragmentation from just a few weeks ago.
 The visual elements on the page harken to a time and idea past, reflecting and fostering a feeling of nostalgia.

+#3: Interact With Your Audience In A Nostalgic WayWhenever someone becomes a new paying customer of CoSchedule, we love to thank them with a physical notebook that they can use to jot down blog ideas when they are on the go.
 CoSchedule is a digital product so this is somewhat counterintuitive, but it has proven to be a great program.
 It encourages us and our users to think about the 'days of old' when we used to write thing in places other than the computer.

 #4: Create Content That Allows Readers To Experience Greater NostalgiaLove them or hate them, Buzzfeed has garnered a great deal of attention by actually allowing us to interact with their own sense of nostalgia.
 On their site, you will find dozens of (basically meaningless) quizzes that allow us to discover which 90s soundtrack we are, or which "Friends" character we should hide in our basement.
 These may be silly, but they are also popular and are shared like crazy on Facebook.

 “The quiz is kind of like the broken-down-to-its-core of what BuzzFeed is,” Summer Anne Burton, Buzzfeed’s managing editorial director and the head of its quiz initiative, told Nieman Lab.
 “It gives someone something that they can relate to well enough that they can share it with others.”
 Buzzfeed built a custom template so that its staffers and its community contributors can easily create these identity-focused questionnaires. (source: The Atlantic)

+#5: Throwback For A dayMicrosoft has done an excellent job of using throwback nostalgia to improve its brand and reputation.
 After taking a beating for years with an error-ridden browser, their marketing team began using nostalgia (ironically) to make amends with the web developers that they have offended along the way – even going as far as releasing a throwback version of their website, an idea that will never get old for a generation of web developers who grew up using tables and font tags on this new thing called the "world wide web."

 The Effects Of Nostalgia In Content MarketingPerhaps Don Draper said it best.
 Nostalgia is powerful, but delicate.
 Used correctly, though, it can help us accomplish many things – including better content marketing.

 Teddy told me that in Greek nostalgia literally means, the pain from an old wound.
 Its a twinge, in your heart.
 Far more powerful then memory alone.
 This device isn't a spaceship, its a time machine.
 It goes backwards, forwards.
 It takes us to a place, where we ache to go again.
 It's not called 'The Wheel.'
 It's called 'The Carousel.'
 It lets us travel in a way a child travels.
 Round and round, and then back home again.
 To a place where we know we are loved. - Don Draper

-There are unlimited ways to implement this idea into your marketing, and you will probably begin to see its effects everywhere.
+--There are unlimited ways to implement this idea into your marketing, and you will probably begin to see its effects everywhere.
 Learning to use it wisely and well can be a great asset to any content marketing strategy under the sun.